 Confidently write

-Native American characters
+American Indian characters

 When you invest in the right knowledge, you can stand behind every word in your stories.